Compare EPOS System Quotes

 FAQs

-1. A customer selects an item and the sale is entered at the point of sale.
+1. A customer selects an item, and the sale is entered in the POS system.

-3. Transaction details are recorded and updated in the POS system.
+4. Transaction details are updated in the POS system.

-To resolve a cash discrepancy, start by recounting the cash drawer and reviewing transaction records, including refunds, discounts or voids.
-Compare the POS report with the actual cash to locate errors.
-If issues persist, review security protocols and reinforce cash-handling procedures to prevent future discrepancies.
+To resolve a cash discrepancy, start by recounting the cash drawer and reviewing your daily transaction records.
+Daily reconciliation practices help businesses locate the problems on time, so there is a high chance of solving them successfully.
+If such issues persist, reinforce cash-handling procedures among your team to prevent future discrepancies.

 Written by: